raselahmed1337/raselahmed1337/README.md

 # 💫 About Me:
-🙋‍♂️ Rasel Ahmed.
+🙋‍♂️ I'm Rasel Ahmed.
 I graduted from American International University-Bangladesh (AIUB), Department of Faculty of Science and Technology.

 Problem solver and fast learner with strong communication skills.
 I am motivated to upgrade and expand my skill set through mentorship and challenging projects.
 I enjoy working collaboratively but can also run projects independently.
 I am excited about the prospect of joining an Ingoude company.